It’s Inspection Season -- Will Your Car Pass?

 With the new year comes the need for a new inspection sticker.
 Is your car up to spec?
 You might be surprised, but there is a chance that it is not.

-Unlike New Jersey, which requires vehicles only pass an emissions inspection, Pennsylvania requires all registered vehicles to pass not only an emissions inspection, but also a safety inspection as well.
+Unlike New Jersey, which requires vehicles only pass an emissions inspection, Pennsylvania requires all registered vehicles to pass an emissions inspection and a safety inspection.

 Read on to see a few of the common reasons people fail inspection in Pennsylvania.
 Beneath each, you’ll find tips to help you identify any glaring or obvious issues to address before you head to the inspection station.
 If you need something addressed by a professional auto body repair shop servicing Bensalem, PA, give us a call today.